cojoigo/weTunes/server/docs/create_party.md

 ### Authentication
 HTTP Basic, with user_id and user_password.

 ### Body
 Name | Required? | Value
 -----|-----------|------
-name | Yes | The chosen name for the party password | Yes | The chosen password.
-None/nil/void if there is no password. song_data | No | JSON containing song metadata.
+name | Yes | The chosen name for the party password | No | The chosen password. song_data | No | JSON containing song metadata.
 See relevant spec page.

 ### Response
 Name | Value
 -----|------
-id | The unique id for the party. song_data | The song data provided creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party.
+id | The unique id for the party. song_data | The song data, including the vote counts. creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party. user_count | The number of users in the party.